-While your skin recovers within a day or two after a regular shave shaving against the grain can leave your skin with a lot more tiny cuts and openings to repair which increases the amount of time it needs for the skin to recover from one day to up to 3 or 4 days.
+While your skin recovers within a day or two after a regular shave, shaving against the grain can leave your skin with a lot more tiny cuts and openings to repair, which increases the amount of time it needs for the skin to recover from one day to up to 3 or 4 days.

 – Blades don’t last as long:

-When you make the blade work against the grain it has to face a lot more resistance while cutting the hair along with pulling the hair back which takes a lot of force causing the blade to get dull a lot faster than normal.
+When you make the blade work against the grain it has to face a lot more resistance while cutting the hair along with pulling the hair back, which takes a lot of force, causing the blade to get dull a lot faster than normal.

 – Not beginner friendly:

-Shaving against the grain requires the use of either a straight razor or a safety razor and both of these shaving tools require practice to master.
+Shaving against the grain requires the use of either a straight razor or a safety razor, and both of these shaving tools require practice to master.

 So unless you know what you are doing, shaving with the grain is the better option which is also shown in the pros and cons we have mentioned above.
 The amount of irritation and discomfort caused by shaving against the grain is a huge price to pay for a smoother shave.

 What exactly is the grain of your hair?

-The grain of hair is the direction in which your hairs grow in.
-The direction of hair growth is different for everyone, in fact, the direction of hair growth for different body parts varies.
-For example, the majority of men have the hair on the side of their face growing downwards while others might have the hair in that same area growing in circles.
+The grain of hair is the direction in which your hairs grow.
+The direction of hair growth is different for everyone; in fact, the direction of hair growth for different body parts varies.
+For example, the majority of men have hair on the side of their face growing downwards, while others might have hair in that same area growing in circles.

 The hairs on your lower legs below the knees usually grow downwards.
-On the front part of the calves and on the backside of the calves the hairs grow in a pattern that resembles the English letter “J”.
+On the front part of the calves and on the back side of the calves, the hairs grow in a pattern that resembles the English letter “J”.

-Similarly, forearm hairs that are close to the hands grow ether towards the hand (in the downward direction) or they wrap around the forearm and forearm hairs that are closer to the elbow grow towards the elbow but at an angle (angled upward direction).
+Similarly, forearm hairs that are close to the hands grow either towards the hand (in the downward direction) or wrap around the forearm, and forearm hairs that are closer to the elbow grow towards the elbow but at an angle (angled upward direction).

-Hairs on both sides of the upper abdomen area tend to grow towards the middle of the abdomen and hairs on the lower abdomen around the belly button area usually grow towards the belly button itself.
+Hairs on both sides of the upper abdomen area tend to grow towards the middle of the abdomen, and hairs on the lower abdomen around the belly button area usually grow towards the belly button itself.
 While the hair right below the belly button also grows towards it.

 Hairs on the back grow towards the middle for most people but the angle of the hair growth is different for different areas of the back.
-The hairs on the upper part of the back usually grow upwards pointing towards the back of the neck at an angle.
+The hairs on the upper part of the back usually grow upwards, pointing towards the back of the neck at an angle.

 How to determine the grain of your facial hair?